afermg/afermg.github.io/content/posts/setup_email_website_personal_domain.md

 #### Migadu {#migadu}

--   Export the BIND records into a file and download it.
+-   Export the BIND records into a file and download it
 -   Load this file, add them CloudFare DNS records
--   If the `DKMS` and `ARC` keys fail, make sure to untoggle the `proxy` switch on their records.
+-   If the `DKMS` and `ARC` keys fail, make sure to untoggle the `proxy` switch on their records

 #### MXroute {#mxroute}

 Mostly follow the [instructions](https://gist.github.com/afermg/69df5d99ddc7e1201b471aa6eb564e51) sent upon registration, but it is basically the same as Migadu but without the import/export convenience.
 For instance, one of the MX records (with different fields separated by commas) is `MX, <domain.com>, <server>.mxrouting.net`.
 The ones I had to copy over from the email were:

--   TXT records: `spf1` and `DKIM1`.
+-   TXT records: `spf1` and `DKIM1`
 -   MX records: `<SERVER>.mxrouting.net` and `<SERVER>-relay.mxrouting.net`

     Copy them on Cloudfare, specifically on DNS records: